 Since 1993, the United Nations has annually designated March 22 as World Water Day in order to focus attention on the importance of freshwater and advocate for the sustainable management of freshwater resources.
 The Ithaca College celebration is sponsored by the campus chapter of Take Back the Tap and the TREES (Teaching and Research in Environmental Ethics and Sustainability) Institute, a research initiative in sustainability within the Roy H. Park School of Communications.

 Thursday, March 22

 Irena Salina’s award-winning documentary investigates what many believe to be the most important political and environmental issue of the 21st century.
 She builds a case against the growing privatization of the world’s dwindling freshwater supply with an unflinching focus on politics, pollution, human rights and the emergence of a domineering world water cartel.
 Beyond identifying the problem, “Flow” also gives viewers a look at the people and institutions providing practical solutions to the water crisis.

 Monday–Thursday, March 19–22

 11 a.m.–2 p.m., Park Hall Lobby

 For more information on World Water Day visit www.unwater.org/worldwaterday/.
 For more information on the Ithaca College events contact Mara Alper, associate professor of television-radio, at firstname.lastname@example.org.

-Originally published in Media Relations: Ithaca College Celebrates Endangered Resource with World Water Week Events.
+Originally published in IC News: Ithaca College Celebrates Endangered Resource with World Water Week Events.